- Full Itinerary

 The lodge’s central location within the archipelago of Bocas del Toro permits us to explore some of the most biologically diverse areas within Panama and Central America.
 The lodge is surrounded by a 200-acre private conservation reserve adjacent to Bastimentos National Marine Park, encompassing the convergence of three distinct ecosystems.

-Our fall trip is timed for migration—with impressive numbers of raptors moving along the coast and ridgelines, yet with “green season” rates at the lodge—it’s a super time to go.
-Songbirds and shorebirds are also moving through, lending an element of surprise to each day.
-We keep the focus on the northwest corner of this diverse nation—a place where lush mountains meet the sea.
+Tranquilo Bay is a birding paradise.
+As the orientation of Panama’s Isthmus connecting two continents is oriented east and west, this trip lets you focus on the northwest corner of this diverse nation—a place where lush mountains meet the sea.
 Tranquilo Bay’s canopy observation tower soars 100’ above sea level; bringing you to the top of the forest canopy for a panoramic bird’s-eye view of three distinctly different ecosystems within Bastimentos Island National Marine Park.

 On-site there are over 250 species of birds.
 The greater Western Caribbean Slope bird list covering areas we visit on field trips includes over 500 species.
 Some of the specialty birds include: both Lovely Cotinga and Snowy Cotingas, Three-wattled Bellbird, Green Ibis, and the Nicaraguan Seed-finch.
 Bird Island visited by boat lets you get up close and personal with stunning Red-billed Tropicbird, Brown Booby and more.
 On-site specials include: raptor migrations, a Golden-collared Manakin lek, southernmost distribution of the Stub-tailed Spadebill, and intimate sightings of bathing hummingbirds.